SzilviaDeahl/practice-at-home/README.md

 ### #10
 ```
 When I call the `replace` function
-And the given word does not exists in any lines
+And the given word does not exist in any lines
 Then I receive a notification
 And the notification states that the given word does not exist
 ```

+## More

+What other behavior or state could you add here that would be fun?
+Come up with one or two of your own stories (add them to this README), then write the tests and make them pass!